romansavrulin/lsd_slam/doc/index.rst

 his `PhD research <https://vision.in.tum.de/research/vslam/lsdslam>`_.
-As such, this codebase still contains a large portion of Jakob's original code, particularly for the core depth mapping and tracking, but has been re-architected significantly for readability and performance.
+As such, this codebase still contains a large portion of Jakob's original code, particularly for the core depth mapping and tracking, but has been re-engineered significantly for readability and performance.